BlueKYGirl/counting_sheep/README.md

 A requirements.txt is also included in the repo of this project.
 To use that file to install all necessary packages and libraries, type the following code into your Terminal or Windows Powershell command lines:

 pip install -r requirements.txt

+### Potential Error Message in Line 23

+On machines without the newest version of pandas, the correlation function at line 23 may not run and may throw a code about the the "numeric_only" parameter.
+In the newest version of pandas, the default value of "numeric_only" in the corr() function was changed from True to False, and to not include that parameter throws a FutureWarning message.
+Because I have some non-numeric values in the DataFrame, such as date and day of the week, I opted to put the numeric_only parameter in place and set to True after researching this and looking at other developers' recommendations.
+If this line of code doesn't run for the tester, it doesn't impact any code later in the project and has little impact upon the overall findings.
+It was a fishing expedition to search for any interesting correlations to explore.